-As of both June 30, 2022 and December 31, 2021, the fair value of RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$1.0 billion.
-Collateral transferred under outstanding borrowings under repurchase agreements as of June 30, 2022 includes RMBS in the amount of \$21.7 million that were sold prior to period end but for which such sale had not yet settled.
-In addition as of June 30, 2022 and December 31, 2021, the Company was posting to repurchase agreement counterparties net cash collateral of \$40.1 million and \$77.7 million, respectively, as a result of margin calls with various repurchase agreement counterparties.
+As of September 30, 2022 and December 31, 2021, the fair value of RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$0.9 billion and \$1.0 billion, respectively.
+Collateral transferred under outstanding borrowings under repurchase agreements as of September 30, 2022 includes RMBS in the amount of \$71.1 million that were sold prior to period end but for which such sale had not yet settled.
+In addition as of September 30, 2022 and December 31, 2021, the Company was posting to repurchase agreement counterparties net cash collateral of \$43.1 million and \$77.7 million, respectively, as a result of margin calls with various repurchase agreement counterparties.

 Amount at risk represents the excess, if any, for each counterparty of the fair value of collateral held by such counterparty over the amounts outstanding under repurchase agreements.
-The following table provides details by counterparty for such counterparties for which the amounts at risk relating to our repurchase agreements was greater than 10% of total equity as of June 30, 2022.
-There was no counterparty for which the amount at risk was greater than 10% of shareholders' equity as of December 31, 2021.
+There was no counterparty for which the amount at risk was greater than 10% of shareholders' equity as of either September 30, 2022 or December 31, 2021.